-What is an engulfing candlestick?
+What is an engulfing candlestick and how can you use it in your trading strategy?
 There are two types: the bullish engulfing, and the bearish engulfing candle.
 A bullish engulfing candle can indicate a change in momentum to the upside.
 The opposite is true for a bearish engulfing candle.
 The pattern is made up of 2 candlesticks, where the most recent candle's body fully engulfs the body of the previous candle.

 Here's What They Look Like